 Roll 2d10 for initiative, pick the worst one.

-eg. You are shooting at long range in the dark against a concealed target
+You are shooting at long range, in the dark, against a concealed target.

-Instead of 2d8 you roll 5d8 and discard the best 3 dice.
+Instead of 2d8 to hit you roll 3d8, discard the best die and subtract 2.

 An apprentice will have a skill level of 1-3, a journeyman 4-6 and a master 7+.